-On June 24, 2022, the BOD approved certain amendments to the Articles of Incorporation and By-Laws, including: (a) changing the corporate name to Premiere Island Power REIT Corporation; and, (b) changing the REIT's primary purpose to engage in the business of a real estate investment trust as provided under Republic Act (R.A.)
+On June 24, 2022, the Board of Directors (BOD) approved certain amendments to the Articles of Incorporation and By-Laws, including: (a) changing the corporate name to Premiere Island Power REIT Corporation; and, (b) changing the REIT's primary purpose to engage in the business of a real estate investment trust as provided under Republic Act (R.A.)
 No. 9856, The Real Estate Investment Trust Act of 2009 (the REIT Act), including its implementing rules and regulations, and other applicable laws.
-The Securities and Exchange Commission approved the amendments on November 9, 2022.
+The Securities and Exchange Commission (SEC) approved the amendments on November 9, 2022.

-The REIT listed its common shares in the Philippine Stock Exchange (PSE) as a power REIT on December 15, 2022 (see Note 14).
+The REIT listed its common shares in the Philippine Stock Exchange (PSE) as a power REIT on December 15, 2022 (see Note 14.1).

-SIPCOR (the Parent Company) holds 25.71% interest over the REIT while CAMPCOR holds 25.39% ownership over the REIT.
-SIPCOR also holds 94.00% ownership interest over CAMPCOR.
-Accordingly, SIPCOR effectively holds 49.58% ownership of the REIT's total issued and outstanding capital stock, thereby making SIPCOR as the majority stockholder and the REIT's parent company.
+SIPCOR (the Parent Company) holds 25.71% interest over the REIT while CAMPCOR holds 25.39%.
+SIPCOR also owns 93.68% of CAMPCOR.
+Accordingly, SIPCOR effectively holds 49.50% of the REIT's total issued and outstanding capital stock, making SIPCOR as the majority stockholder and the REIT's parent company.
 SIPCOR and CAMPCOR are both presently engaged in buying, acquiring, leasing, constructing, maintaining, and operating plants, work, systems, poles, poles wire, conduit, ducts and subway for the production, supply, distribution and sale of electricity.